 - 08.00 hrs at St Dunstan’s: Said Eucharist every Sunday.
 This is a quiet, reflective service, normally about 40 minutes without hymns

 - 09.30 hrs at St Peter’s Church: Sung Eucharist every Sunday.
 Although there is no choir, we enjoy singing hymns and use incense for the Church Festivals.
 St Peter's hosts both Romanian and Greek Orthodox Church services

 - 10.00 hrs at St Dunstan’s Church: Sung Eucharist every Sunday except the fourth.
 There is a robed choir and new members are always welcome to join

 - 10.00 hrs at St Dunstan’s Hall: Café Church on the fourth Sunday of the month.
 This is held in the Church Hall, not the church.
 It is an informal service without communion, normally lasting about 40 minutes.
 Refreshments are served before and after the service

 - 11.00 hrs at St Mildred’s Church: Sung Eucharist every week.
 As a high Anglo-Catholic Church, there is always incense and much is made of the Feast Days and Festivals, with an emphasis on colour, symbolism and ritual.

 - 15.00 hrs at St Dunstan's Church Hall: Messy Church on the first Sunday of the month.
 This is a popular event specially for families.
 Each session is based on a Christian theme, with creative activities and refreshments for all the family.
 Parents or carers with children are welcome

-- 18.30 hrs at The Eastbridge Hospital: Compline on the first Sunday of the month.
+- 18.30 hrs at The Eastbridge Hospital: Evensong and Compline on the third Sunday of the month.
 Everyone is welcome to enjoy Evensong and Compline in the ancient Eastbridge Hospital (location).
 Compline is an opportunity for the Benefice to come together and share light refreshments together with a glass of wine

 - 15.30 hrs (Winter time) or 18.30 hrs (Summer time) at St Dunstan's Church: Service of Healing and Wholeness with the Laying on of Hands.
 This is held quarterly (Mar, June, Sept, Dec).
 This is a quiet, reflective service that offers the opportunity for the Laying on of Hands and Prayer Ministry